On resolution of 1-dimensional foliations on 3-manifolds: Examples and complements

 $\bullet$ {\bf Example}: The vector field

-Owing to the discussion in Sections~2 and~3, it is clear that the foliation $\fol$ associated with $Z$ has a persistent nilpotent singular point at the origin which is associated with the {\it convergent}\, separatrix $\{ y=z =0\}$.
-Here it is convenient to remind the reader that our notion of persistent nilpotent singular point only takes into consideration blow-ups centered in the singular set of foliations.
-Thus the fact that the separatrix giving rise to a sequence of infinitely near (nilpotent) singular points is convergent and can hence be blown-up to resolve the singularity in question is of relatively little importance for us.
+Owing to the discussion in Sections~\ref{multiplicityalongseparatrix} and~\ref{persistentnilpotent-Section}, it is clear that the foliation $\fol$ associated with $Z$ has a persistent nilpotent singular point at the origin which is associated with the {\it convergent}\, separatrix $\{ y=z =0\}$.
+As a matter of fact, the separatrix giving rise to a sequence of infinitely near (nilpotent) singular points is convergent in this case and, hence, can be blown-up to resolve the singularity in question.
+Yet, the reader will note that our notion of persistent nilpotent singular point only takes into consideration blow-ups centered in the singular set of foliations so that the preceding observation is of relatively little importance for us.

-The main point for us here is to substantiate the claim made in the introduction that $Z$ becomes a complete vector field on a suitable open manifold $M$.
+We will prove that $Z$ can be extended as a complete vector field on a suitable open manifold $M$.
 To begin with, note that the coordinate $x(T)$ satisfies

 so that $x(T)$ is defined for every $T \neq 1/x_0$.
 In turn we have $d^2 y/dt^2 = z dx/dt + x dz/dt$ so that the vector field $Z$ yields

 which has a regular singular point at $T =1/x_0$ and is non-singular otherwise.
 It then follows from the classical theory of Frobenius (see for example \cite{Ince}) that $y (T)$ is holomorphic and defined for all $T \in \C$.
 Now the vector field $Z$ also gives us